-The lack of road noise and other noises that people make is great for all of us over here on the less than populated side of the state.
+The lack of road noise and other noises that people make is great for all of us over here on the less populated side of the state.
 If you live off the highway, the winter traffic noise is minimal during the day and at night it’s almost nonexistent.

 That’s a huge difference!

 For me, between the traffic noise, and the extended daylight in the summer, it’s hard to sleep.

 Very.
 Hard.
 To.
 Sleep.

 So, I will take the extended darker hours and enjoy my semi-hibernation!

 All in all, the extended darkness through the winter months does not bother me.
 I take my vitamin D, charge the flashlights, and go on about my business.
 Or I just sit in the dark and enjoy whatever light show mother nature gives me.